 The right strategy includes unique campaign designs for each device category, not simply a "mobile responsive popup."
 As an example, you might have a gorgeous, image-heavy popup for desktop with the ultimate goal of driving both the email registration, and sale in the same session.
 For mobile, perhaps you have a image free popup with the goal of simply capturing the email and using email nurturing or retargeting campaigns to drive a purchase on desktop at a later time.

 New Visitors vs Repeat Visitors

 Sifting through the data set, we also found that the number of times a visitor has been to your site impacts opt-ins as well.
 New visitors converted at 2.81%, compared to repeat visitors converting at 1.23%.
-When crafting or tweaking you list growth campaigns, consider using audience attributes as additional targeting techniques for who should, or should not, see each of your campaigns.
-Most campaigns you come across are typically first time welcome offers for joining the list.
-Sequencing your campaigns to focus additional campaigns purely available to repeat visitors is another strategy that can boost your conversions.
+When crafting or tweaking your list growth campaigns, consider using audience attributes as additional targeting techniques for who should or should not see each of your campaigns.
+Most campaigns you come across are typically first-time welcome offers for joining the list.
+Sequencing your campaigns to focus additional offers purely available to repeat visitors is another strategy that can boost your conversions.

 The data used in this report was collected over a six-month period ending on Feb 29, 2016.
 Distinct samples were obtained for each breakdown to accommodate different scenarios, i.e. exit-intent and tab events were excluded from the "Conversion rate by timing" analysis.
 The data included in this report reflects the past performance of 5,000 businesses using Privy and should not be used as an indicator for future results.